-Section I briefly addresses some of the main features of the SAA, and the key differences between the SAA and the UNCITRAL Model Law.
-Section II provides an overview of the year's salient developments in Spain, including an analysis of relevant Spanish judicial decisions in the past year, an update on investor–state arbitration, in particular the year's developments in some of the numerous Energy Charter Treaty (ECT) claims that have been brought against the Kingdom of Spain in recent years, and an analysis of the effects of covid-19 on arbitration in Spain.
+Section I briefly addresses some of the main features of the SAA and the key differences between the SAA and the UNCITRAL Model Law.
+Section II provides an overview of the year's salient developments in Spain, including an analysis of relevant Spanish judicial decisions in the past year, an update on investor–state arbitration and a summary of three judgments from the Spanish Constitutional Court that have had an extraordinary impact on the arbitration in Spain.
 We conclude with some brief conclusions, indicating the outlook for the year to come.

 i Background to the legal framework: the SAA